talbarfm/java-basics/README.md

 ------------------------------------------------------------------------------------------------------------------------
 In this exercise, pay attention to writing with proper java conventions.
 A video explaining the importance of conventions for working in a team.
-Please watch it: https://www.youtube.com/watch?v=bdX8TSoNEfI
+Please watch it:

+https://www.youtube.com/watch?v=bdX8TSoNEfI

 The conventions we will be following in this course: https://google.github.io/styleguide/javaguide.html#s3.4-class-declaration

-Also, we will pay close attention to the quality of your code, so keep it clean and understandable.
+We will pay close attention to the quality of your code, so keep it clean and understandable.
 ------------------------------------------------------------------------------------------------------------------------

 In these exercises, open a new branch and pull request for each answer as described in this link -